Joseph Arvay: Right to Strike

 Saskatchewan Federation of Labour v.
 Saskatchewan, 2015 SCC 4.
 Acted for the interveners the British Columbia Teachers’ Federation and the Hospital Employees’ Union, in support of the Federation of Labour's constitutional right to strike.

-Right to Security of Person

-Canada v.
-Bedford, 2013 SCC 72.
-Acted for the intervenors Pivot Legal Society and others in support of Ms. Bedford's Charter challenge to Canada's prostitution laws.

-Canada v.
-Downtown Eastside

-Sex Workers United Against Violence Society, 2012 SCC 45.
-Acted for the respondents, representatives for Vancouver sex workers, on a Charter challenge that Canada's sex work laws should be allowed to proceed.
-Arvay stated that the legal barriers and potential personal consequences facing street-level sex workers deter individuals from participating in such a challenge, leaving it up to groups like SWUAV to coordinate public interest cases.

 Access to Medical Information of Sperm Donors

 Pratten v.
 BC, 2012 BCCA 480.
 Acted for the plaintiff/respondent in her bid to grant children of sperm donors the same rights regarding access to medical information about their birth parents as adopted children.

-Safe Injection Site

-PHS Community Services Society v.
-Canada, 2011 SCC 44.
-Acted for the plaintiffs/respondents Insite safe injection site.
-The Supreme Court of Canada ruled that North America's only legal drug injection facility can stay open.
-The top court issued its 9-0 unanimous decision in a case that had drawn international attention.
-Over 100 supervised safe injection sites have since been opened in cities around the world.

 Charter Rights of Guantanamo Bay Detainees

 Canada v.
 Khadr, 2010 SCC 3.
 Acted for the intervener, the British Columbia Civil Liberties Association, for a declaration that Omar Khadr's Charter rights were violated by detention at Guantanamo Bay.

 Constitutionality of Provincial Tax

 Vander Zalm v.
 British Columbia, 2010 BCSC 1320; see also 2010 BCSC 1174.
 Acted for the petitioner, former Premier of the Province of BC, in his challenge that the Harmonized Sales Tax was unconstitutional.